 Outcomes

-WP2 report will cover the development of the power factory automation framework to interface with the detailed GB system model.
-This framework will allow ESO to study half-hourly scenarios using data from the market dispatch simulator for system needs assessment.
-The details of the framework along with the machine learning approach for load flow convergence, the different indices for system needs calculation and a scoring system for final index selection will be included in this report.
+The WP2 report will detail the development of the PowerFactory automation framework used to interface with the GB system model.
+This framework enables ESO to analyse half-hourly scenarios using data from the market dispatch simulator for system needs assessment.
+The report will cover the framework’s architecture, the machine learning approach for load flow convergence, indices for system needs calculation, and a scoring system for final index selection.

-A paper on the initial work on the machine learning algorithm for network convergence is accepted for presentation in CIGRE Paris 2024.
+Research papers and publications, including a paper on the initial work on the machine learning algorithm for network convergence, accepted for presentation at CIGRE Paris 2024

 Lessons Learnt